Blamed but innocent ∙

 20 So he took Joseph and threw him into the prison where the king’s prisoners were held, and there he remained.

-Genesis 39:21 The LORD was with Joseph in the prison and showed him his faithful love.
-And the LORD gave Joseph gave him favor in the sight of prison warden.
+Genesis 39:21 The LORD was with Joseph in prison and showed him his faithful love.
+And the LORD gave Joseph favor in the sight of the prison warden.

-Then Pharaoh himself had a dream which no one could interpret.
-One of Joseph’s fellow prisoners, the Pharaoh’s cupbearer, who had been found innocent a release from prison and put back into the Pharaoh’s service, told the Pharaoh about Joseph.
+Then Pharaoh himself had a dream that no one could interpret.
+One of Joseph’s fellow prisoners, the Pharaoh’s cupbearer, who had been found innocent, was released from prison and returned to the Pharaoh’s service.
+The cupbearer told the Pharaoh about Joseph.
 Joseph was brought before Pharaoh.
-Pharaoh told him his dreams.
-Joseph interpreted them (Genesis 41:16-32).
+Pharaoh told Joseph his dreams.
+Joseph quickly interpreted them (Genesis 41:16-32).

 Joseph recommended steps of action, beginning with finding the right man for the job.